Skip to content

 How Paper Compute extracts skills from sessions

-paper cli records each session as a durable, queryable archive.
-In paper console, Generate Skill runs extraction over a recorded session and returns a draft skill you review and edit before saving.
-The result is a structured artifact with a type, a version, a record of the sessions it came from, and a visibility scope.
+paperctl records each session as a durable, queryable archive. paperctl skill generate — or Generate Skill in paper console — runs extraction over a recorded session and publishes the skill to your organization’s library, where you review and edit it right after.
+The result is a structured artifact with a type, a version, and a record of the sessions it came from.
 From there it belongs to your skill library, where review and versioning govern it like any other shared asset. stereOS is where a skill runs safely when applying it involves executing code.

 Extraction is the step that keeps a solved problem from being solved twice.
 Capture makes it possible; review makes it trustworthy.